 - Air frying method: Carefully place each breaded piece of tofu in your air fryer, letting each one have at least ½-inch breathing room from the other pieces.
 Cook for about 10 minutes at 400 degrees Fahrenheit (205 degrees Celsius), CAREFULLY flipping the panko tofu once halfway through (note that if your breading is sticking to the air fryer tray, it isn’t cooked enough to flip.
 Air fry 2 more minutes and check it again).
 The tofu is done when it is medium golden brown on all sides and crispy to the touch.

 - Pan frying method: Once the oil is heated you can add the tofu.
-The oil should be about 350 degrees Fahrenheit (or 177 degrees Celsius)--hot, but not so hot that it smokes or splatters.
+The oil should be about 350 degrees Fahrenheit (or 177 degrees Celsius)—hot, but not so hot that it smokes or splatters.
 You can use a meat or candy thermometer to test this, or you can drop a single bread crumb into the pan of oil.
 If lots of little bubbles start forming around it, the pan is ready.
 Very carefully add the tofu to the pan.
 For a 12” skillet, I would cook 6-8 pieces at a time, depending on how big each piece is.
 If you have a much smaller skillet, you may only want to cook one at a time.
 It’s important not to crowd the pan, otherwise the tofu may cook unevenly, the breading can be rubbed off, etc. Cook each piece for about 3-5 minutes on each side.
 Flip very carefully.
 You can cook until light-medium browned or a little bit more done if you prefer crispier tofu.
-Place each fully cooked tofu on a plate lined with paper towels to absorb the excess oil.
+Place each fully cooked tofu on a plate lined with paper towels to absorb the excess oil or place on a wire rack (with something underneath to catch drips.
 Repeat with remaining tofu.

-- Serve immediately with your favorite dipping sauce like vegan bbq sauce, vegan ranch, vegan mayo mixed with sriracha, ketchup, etc. Or put it in any other dish!
+- Serve immediately with your favorite dipping sauce like Vegan BBQ Sauce, soy sauce, sweet chili sauce, Vegan Ranch, vegan mayo mixed with sriracha and rice vinegar, ketchup, or any other of your favorite dipping sauces.
+Or put it in any other dish!

-- Panko crusted tofu is really best on the first night, but if you have leftovers, you can store them for about 3 days.
-I recommend wrapping the leftovers in aluminum foil or parchment paper (so they aren’t touching, which can rub off the breading when it gets moist from the condensation) and then placing them in a container in the refrigerator.
+Panko crusted tofu is a great recipe that is really best on the first night, but if you have leftovers, you can store them for about 3 days.
+I recommend wrapping the leftover crispy panko tofu bites in a single layer in aluminum foil or parchment paper (so they aren’t touching, which can rub off the breading when it gets moist from the condensation) and then placing them in an airtight container in the refrigerator.
 Reheat in a pan, an air fryer, or an oven for a crispy texture.
 The microwave just kind of leaves the breading a bit soggy.

 Frequently Asked Questions